Blood pressure screening

 What should I prepare before undergoing blood pressure screening?

-Before the test, it is recommended to avoid high-salt and high-fat foods, and refrain from high-caffeine drinks at least half an hour prior.
-Also, avoid vigorous exercise and ensure the arm is clean and unobstructed to ensure accurate measurement.
+Before screening, it is recommended to avoid high-salt and high-fat foods and refrain from caffeine-containing drinks for at least half an hour.
+Also, avoid vigorous exercise and ensure the arm is free of obstructions to ensure accurate measurement.

 What is the normal range for blood pressure?